 Located on the western edge of the City of Schenectady, the extensively renovated Van Curler Hotel was transformed into a college, and classes began in September 1969.
 The building was subsequently renamed Elston Hall in honor of Charles W. Elston.
 Mr. Elston was a member of the original Board of Trustees and served as chairperson of that board for eight years.
-Elston Hall houses traditional and electronic classrooms, a computer lab, science and culinary arts laboratories, the Casola Dining Room, the Van Curler Room, the Lally Mohawk Room, meeting rooms, the College Store, and offices.
+Elston Hall houses traditional, electronic and hyflex classrooms, science and culinary arts laboratories, the Casola Dining Room, the Van Curler Room, the Lally Mohawk Room, meeting rooms, the College Store, and offices.